11 ways to get from Antigua to Lake Atitlan

 Getting from Antigua to Lake Atitlan by tourist shuttle service

-Guatemala has several tour companies that offer a shuttle service from Antigua to Lake Atitlan.
-They are easy to book through your hotel, hostel, or through many of the travel agency offices in Antigua.
+Guatemala has several tour companies that offer shuttle services from Antigua to Lake Atitlán.
+They are easy to book through your hotel, hostel, or at many travel agency offices in Antigua.

 Shared Shuttle transport to Lake Atitlan from Antigua